danielsuhcompsci/nutrition/README.md

   - add food
 - Give nutrient information based on recipe
   - based on recipe URL
+  - use OCR to automatically add recipe
+- Use OCR to scan nutrition facts label
+- Give recipe recommendations
-- Use model to give nutritional information about foods in an image
+- Use vision/vision-language model to give nutritional information about foods in an image